Have You Recently Been Accepted for Graduate Study at Laurier? Congratulations!

 + 1. Learn all about scholarship deadlines and application procedures

-- Be sure to fill out your student awards profile by September 20th
+- Be sure to fill out your student awards profile by the deadline

 - Familiarize yourself with graduate funding and awards through the Faculty of Graduate and Postdoctoral Studies (FGPS)

 - Ask and apply for scholarships available through your department

 + 2. Find out about and attend orientation sessions for graduate students

 - Campus-wide Graduate Student Orientation

 - Check if your department has a program specific Graduate Student Orientation

 + 3. Conduct a review of your goals and objectives

 What do YOU want to get out of your graduate years?

 - Enhance your graduate student experience by attending GSA programming and events